UMD-Summer-2021-ASR/quizzr-server-test/README.md

 ### `test_error_endpoints.py`
+Do not use this testing module.
+It is out of date beyond usability.
 This testing module tests whether the server handles corrupted data as expected.
 Currently, it only implements the following test classes:
 * `TestGetRec`
 * `TestGetTranscript`